Israel Needs Precision Pac Men!

 Americans might be forgiven for expecting cakewalks in the Middle East.
 But Israelis live in that rough neighborhood.
 The astonishment of Israeli young grunts at the ferocity of the enemy is ominous ~ilana

-Despite a gutsy effort, Israeli ground forces are suffering heavy losses in close-quarter combat with Hezbollah guerrillas.
-The terrorist-cum-political organization, you recall, started the hostilities by crossing into Israel and ambushing Israeli soldiers.
+Despite a gutsy effort, Israeli ground forces are suffering heavy losses in close-quarter combat with Hezbollah guerrillas, which, you will recall, started the hostilities by crossing into Israel and ambushing Israeli soldiers.
 When the latter returned to retrieve the bodies of their comrades, they were cleverly cornered again and blown to smithereens.

 The Israel Defense Forces claim to have considerably dented the enemy’s capabilities, but the barrage of Katyusha rockets into northern Israel—over 1400 so far—has not let up.
 No sooner does the Israeli Air Force fix on and destroy launch sites than others materialize.
 Hezbollah fighters disappear as fast as they appear, blending in among their Shiite supporters or burrowing underground in an elaborate system of fortified bunkers.